 I’ve to say that in a lot of professional shootings, I was going to prefer the output of the X100T over the Canon 5d Mk2.
 For me there’s no challenge, especially when you are dealing with high iso and shadows recovery: the Canon files get noisy and difficult to manage.
 I found instead the Fuji file to hold more information and be more flexible to work with the post editing in Lightroom.

 Let’s talk about the raw output vs jpg out of the box.

-For me an extra plus of the system is the opportunity to add the teleconverter.
-When i bought the X100T I got immediately the TCL-X100 to get an equivalent 50mm.
+For me, an extra plus of the system is the opportunity to add the teleconverter.
+When I bought the X100T I got immediately the TCL-X100 to get an equivalent 50mm.
 I’ve used this combination to take the fashion portraits at Pitti Uomo in Florence (you can see the pictures here and here).

 I leave you with the images I took with the Fuji X100T during this last year.
-All of them where recorded in .raw and processed in Lightroom.
+All of them were saved in .raw and processed in Lightroom.
 I’ve added on the right of the images some notes.
 Mainly I’m using the Classic Chrome and Camera Pro Neg Standard profiles while developing in Lightroom.
-I’ve noticed that Classic Chrome works very good when you have a landscape with lot of green tones.
+I’ve noticed that Classic Chrome works very good when you have a landscape with a lot of green tones.
 Instead when I want more punch for the colors (for that kind of pictures the Classic Chrome isn’t so great) I use the Velvia simulation and I start to fell back as the days of my first photography class. 🙂

 Subscribe to the Newsletter!